 The representation of Nagoya Odori is a collection of traditional dances from Noh, Kyogen (traditional Japanese comic theater), Kabuki, and Odori, and every year new and original pieces are introduced to its repertoire.
 For these original pieces, stars from different styles of theaters, dances, movies, and television are invited to perform in the show.

-A New Kind of Performance Awaits in 2022 – Nagoya Odori Neo
+A New Kind of Performance: Nagoya Odori Neo

-This year’s installment is a step away from the traditional Nihon Buyo performances of the past, toward a more modern interpretation in collaboration with a local idol group and a Takarazuka (Japan’s most popular women-only musical theater company).
-It will be one long story told through multiple parts and actors and dancers.
+Nagoya Odori got an exciting reboot in 2022, called “Nagoya Odori Neo”.
+From last year’s installment, the festival took a step away from the traditional Nihon Buyo performances of the past, toward a more modern interpretation in collaboration with a local idol group and a Takarazuka (Japan’s most popular women-only musical theater company).

 Other highlights at the Nagoya Odori Neo venue will be a Geisha parade at around 16:00 as well as festival food stalls bringing the autumn festival atmosphere closer.